How do I apply for admissions?

 Submit your accommodation request and supporting documentation in a timely fashion.
 Make sure that for every class that you feel you need accommodations that you privately meet with the instructor at the start of the session and go over your Instructor’s Documentation of Accommodations (IDA).
 Let them know you are a hard worker and you are committed to being successful in the class.
 Familiarize yourself with University policies and procedures.
 Contact your Advisor or the Student Access Coordinator if you have any problems or difficulties.

-I do not have web access or need the information in an alternate format, how can I receive this information?
+What if I need the information in an alternate format, how can I receive this information?

 Contact Joseph Bishop, Assistant Director of Student Access at (616) 554-5687 or Joseph.Bishop@davenport.edu